 Refusing to use a ramp with too steep of an angle.

-Use of tailgate safety training, so operators have sufficient training and stay alert while working.
+Use tailgate safety training so operators have sufficient training and stay alert while working.

 If you fall down a ramp, break your skull or neck, or hurt your body in any other way, your life might change completely.
-Being in a car, ramp, or truck accident can shift your perspective, particularly if you got hurt due to a negligent truck driver or any other irresponsible person.
-A truck ramp standardized by the trucking industry that causes serious injuries can make the company and the truck manufacturer liable for injuries or a death suffered by the accident victim, typically.
+Being in a car, ramp, or truck accident can shift your perspective, particularly if you get hurt due to a negligent truck driver or any other irresponsible person.
+A truck ramp standardized by the trucking industry that causes serious injuries can make the company and the truck manufacturer liable for damages or a death the accident victim suffers, typically.

-Also, commercial truck accidents and loading ramp accidents are more common than you might think in Los Angeles.
-Therefore, if you are a ramp, car, or truck accident victim, you might want to get a specialized lawyer to help you file your claim.
+Also, commercial truck and loading ramp accidents are more common than you might think in Los Angeles.
+Therefore, if you are a ramp, car, or truck accident victim, you might want a specialized lawyer to help you file your claim.

-Even if you’ve never been in an accident like these ones, it doesn’t mean it can’t happen to you, which is why you should hire the best truck accident lawyers for commercial truck crashes.
+Even if you’ve never been in an accident like this one, it doesn’t mean it can’t happen to you, so you should hire the best truck accident lawyers for commercial truck crashes.
 You can speak with our personal injury attorneys in Los Angeles 24/7 to evaluate your case and discuss forming an attorney-client relationship to recover compensation under California law.